 - Mac: single clicking the clock in the upper-right corner of the desktop.

-All dates and times are New Zealand times so you must be aware of time zone differences if you are outside New Zealand: Sitting a digital exam in a different time zone to New Zealand
+All dates and times are New Zealand times so you must be aware of time zone differences if you are outside New Zealand.

-If you have not already notified the Examinations Office that you are overseas, do this as soon as possible by emailing email@example.com
+If you have not already notified the Examinations team that you are overseas, do this as soon as possible by emailing email@example.com

 - Look for an email to your University student email address from firstname.lastname@example.org advising that your exam is ready to download.
 It will be available for downloading 48 hours before your exam, but it is recommended that you download it at least 24 hours in advance.
 (You will not be able to start your exam or see the questions until you receive a password.)